A Yang-Baxter equation for metaplectic ice: The partition function

-Thus in the example state in Figure~\ref{icestate}, the vertex in the first row and column $5$ is of type $b_1$ with charge $4$, so the Boltzmann weight at this vertex is $g(4)$.
-There are two $c_2$ vertices in columns $3$ and $0$, a $c_1$ vertex in column $2$, and $a_1$ vertices in columns $4$ and $1$.
-The $c_1$ vertex and one of the $c_2$ vertices has charge $2$, so the state is $n$-admissible only if $n=1$ or $2$.
-Assuming this, the $g(4)$ from the $b_1$ vertex evaluates to $-v$ and the $c_1$ vertex evaluates to $(1-v)z_1$, while the remaining vertices in the row have weight $1$.
-Thus the total contribution of this row is $(-v)(1-v)z_1$.
-The second row has a vertex $c_2$ (with charge 0) the remaining vertices are all $b_2$ or $a_2$, so this row contributes $z_2^5$.
-The last row has a $c_2$ vertex (with charge $0$) and two $b_2$ vertices.
-The remaining three vertices in the row are of type $a_1$ with Boltzmann weight $1$.
-The Boltzmann weight of this state is $(-v)(1-v)z_1z_2^5z_3^2$ if $n=1$ or $2$, and $0$ otherwise.
+\begin{example} In the state in Figure~\ref{icestate} we look at the top row.
+Using the classification of admissible configurations in Figure~\ref{gammaice} (top), the vertex in column $5$ is of type $\tt{b}_1$ with charge $4$, so its Boltzmann weight is $g(4)$.
+There are two vertices of type $\tt{c}_2$ in columns $3$ and $0$, a $\tt{c}_1$ vertex in column $2$, and $\tt{a}_1$ vertices in columns $4$ and $1$.
+The $\tt{c}_1$ vertex and one of the $\tt{c}_2$ vertices have charge $2$, so the state is $n$-admissible only if $n=1$ or $2$.
+Assuming this, the $g(4)$ from the $\tt{b}_1$ vertex evaluates to $-v$ and the $\tt{c}_1$ vertex evaluates to $(1-v)z_1$, while the remaining vertices in the row have weight $1$.
+Thus the total contribution of this row to the weight of the state is $(-v)(1-v)z_1$.
+The second row has a vertex $\tt{c}_2$ (with charge 0) and the remaining vertices are all of type $\tt{b}_2$ or $\tt{a}_2$, so this row contributes $z_2^5$.
+The last row has a $\tt{c}_2$ vertex (with charge $0$) and two $\tt{b}_2$ vertices.
+The remaining three vertices in the row are of type $\tt{a}_1$ with Boltzmann weight $1$.
+The Boltzmann weight of this state is $(-v)(1-v)z_1z_2^5z_3^2$ if $n=1$ or $2$, and $0$ otherwise. \end{example}

-Note that, although the Boltzmann weights depend only on the charge $a$ modulo~$n$, we take charge to be an integer, not an integer modulo~$n$.
-This will be important mainly in Section~\ref{tfproofs}.

 \begin{proposition} Suppose that $\mathfrak{s}$ is an admissible state such that the Boltzmann weight $B^{(n)}(\mathfrak{s})\neq0$.
 Then the state is $n$-admissible. \end{proposition}